 - rate of economic growth;

-- control of foreign exchange rates and currency conversion;
+- · control of foreign exchange rates and currency conversion;

-- access to financing; and
+- · access to financing; and

-- · allocation of resources.
+- allocation of resources.

 Although China has been transitioning from a planned economy to a more market-oriented economy since the 1970s, the PRC government continues to exercise significant control over China's economy through resource allocation, foreign exchange control, monetary policies and administrative regulations of certain industries and entities.
-In recent years, the PRC government has implemented measures emphasizing the reliance on market forces to promote economic reform, reduce state ownership of productive assets and establish corporate governance structures in business enterprises.
-Nevertheless, a substantial portion of the productive assets in China are still owned by the PRC government.
+In recent years, the PRC government has implemented measures emphasizing the reliance on market forces to promote economic reform, reduce state ownership of productive assets and establish corporate government.
 The continued control of these assets and other aspects of the national economy by the government could materially and adversely affect our business.